 Private Bill Lowcock is recorded on a Prisoner of War Memorial in Ballarat.

 I never met Bill Lowcock but according to my research on Ancestry research, we are related.
 From my amateur family history on the Lowcock surname, Bill is my second cousin, twice removed.
-If you are immediate family of Bill Lowcock, please contact me.
+If you are an immediate family of Bill Lowcock, please contact me.

-I am sharing Private Bill Lowcock’s story so that his service is not forgotten.
 I also have research on other Lowcock’s who served on the Lowcock War Memorial pages.

 Bill Lowcock married Mavis Walker and eventually settled in Maroochydore.
 Mavis predeceased Bill by a year (Mavis 23.12.1920 – 08.07.2005).